BradGreig/LEGO-analysis/docs/index.md

 ## Metrics for analysing the cost of LEGO sets

-When it comes to a metric to accurately quantify the perceived value of a LEGO set, the two common ones that come to mind are: (i) the price per piece (PPP) and (ii) the price per weight (PPW).
-These two are simply the retail price of the set divided by either the number of pieces in the set or the total weight of the set.
+When it comes to a metric to accurately quantify the perceived value of a LEGO set, the two common ones that come to mind are: (i) the price per piece (PPP) and (ii) the price per weight (PPW) in grams.
+These two are simply the retail price of the set divided by either the number of pieces in the set or the total weight of the set in grams.

 To investigate these metrics further I compared them for the most recent 3 years of data (2022 - 2024).
-By selecting 3 years of data, I can increase the sample size of the sample subset to roughly 1000 sets while limiting the chance of any variation in prices over different years.
+By selecting 3 years of data, I can increase the sample size of the sample subset to roughly 1000 sets while limiting the chance of any variation in prices over different years (e.g. due to inflation).
 For these I consider all themes of LEGO products, not specifically selecting certain themes (I will look into that later).
 Below, I show scatter plots for the PPP (left) and PPW (right)

 <img src="https://github.com/BradGreig/LEGO-analysis/blob/main/data/scatter_pieces.png?raw=true" alt="Pieces vs Retail Price" width="465"/> <img src="https://github.com/BradGreig/LEGO-analysis/blob/main/data/scatter_weight.png?raw=true" alt="Weight vs Retail Price" width="465"/>
 *<small>**Left panel:** Scatter plot for 3 years of LEGO sets comparing retail price (\$AUD) and number of pieces in the set.
 The dashed black line is the measured mean PPP for the entire sample. **Right panel:** Scatter plot for 3 years of LEGO sets comparing retail price ($AUD) and the weight of the set in grams.
 The dashed black line is the measured mean PPW. </small>*